Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 The CasAnus was designed by Joep van Lieshout and was initially conceived as a mobile exhibition space.

-But since the object turned out to be challenging to move, they decided to give the CasAnus a permanent place.
+However, since the object proved challenging to move, they decided to give the CasAnus a permanent home.
+First, it was in Tilburg, then Kemzeke at the Verbeke Foundation, where it seamlessly integrated with the other artworks.

 The CasAnus is suitable for two people and has a double bed, a toilet, a shower, and a dining table with chairs.
-There is no kitchen, but luckily there is a large breakfast basket in front of the door in the morning to start the day well.
+There is no kitchen, but luckily, a large breakfast basket is delivered to the front door in the morning to start your day well.

 So, how about staying in a giant intestine for the night?